semrush/intergalactic/website/docs/table-group/table/table.md

 @## Tooltip

 The column header should not contain the `Info` icon.
-We always show additional information about the column in the tooltip by hovering over the column title.
+Show additional information about the column in the tooltip by hovering over the column title.

 ### Conditions for the tooltip appearance

-If the text is too long, and clipped with an ellipsis.
+If the text is too long, and collapsed into an ellipsis.

 ![tooltip](static/tooltip-1.png)